dart-lang/site-www/src/codelabs/async-await/index.md

 ### Example: async and await with try-catch
 Run the following example to see how to handle an error from an asynchronous function.
-Can you guess what the output will be before running it?
+What do you think the output will be before running it?
 <!-- [//]: https://gist.github.com/25ade03f0632878a9169209e3cd7bef2 -->
 <iframe
   src="https://dartpad.dartlang.org/experimental/embed-new-dart.html?id=25ade03f0632878a9169209e3cd7bef2"